 Breaking Down the Barriers of the Past

-Recent trends in enterprise hospitality software are breaking down long-standing barriers between management systems that have traditionally operated in semi-isolation from one another.
+Recent trends in enterprise hospitality software are breaking down long-standing barriers between management systems such as the CRS and PMS, that have traditionally operated in semi-isolation from one another.
 The increasing convergence of CRS and PMS systems into a single unified platform offers many benefits for chains and guests alike, and solves several challenges that have plagued the industry for decades.
 But to understand why this is an exciting new trend, it is important to first understand how hospitality software was managed in the past.

 One Enterprise, Two Management Systems